Raynes/pingify/README.md

 ## Usage

-Just `lein ring server`.
+Just `lein ring server-headless`.
 Then you can hit `localhost:6556/?user=SomeUser&context=SomeChannelOrQueryWindow&message=ohaithere` and such.
 Note that the 'user' param is looked up in the configuration map -- the email address associated with that key is where the email is sent to.